pretix/pretix-docs/docs/guides/pretixscan/android.md

 When you launch pretixSCAN for the first time, confirm that you understand the privacy and security implications of storing attendee data on your device.
 If you want to use the device's integrated camera for validating tickets, then you have to grant pretixSCAN access to the camera.
-If you have a smartphone with a dedicated scanner, such as one of our rental scan smartphones, then you do not have to grant pretixSCAN access to the camera.
+If you have a smartphone with a dedicated scan engine, such as one of our rental scan smartphones, then you do not have to grant pretixSCAN access to the camera.
-We recommend using the scanner.
+We recommend using the scan engine.

-Once you have granted permission, pretixSCAN will start accessing the scanner or camera instantly.
+Once you have granted permission, pretixSCAN will start accessing the scan engine or camera instantly.
 It will also display a text box telling you to create a new device in your organizer account in the pretix backend.
 The next section is going to tell you how to do that.